 Final Exam - A final exam will be posted at the end of the semester.
 It will consist of two essay questions and will not contain a time limit (but does have a due date).
-It will be a comprehensive final comprising of what students have learned throughout the semester and also a portion heavily focused on chapters 12, 13, and 14.
-It is worth 40 points and required for all students.
+It will be a comprehensive final comprising of what students have learned throughout the semester.
+It is worth 50 points and required for all students.
 All other activity directions and requirements apply to this assignment, including, but not limited to, plagiarism, excessive quoting, and no use of outside sources unless allowed.
 No copying and pasting from previous assignments/activities is allowed for the Final Exam.
 The questions must address Texas Politics only and not national politics.
 Final Exams cannot be submitted late.
 More directions will be forthcoming when the final exam due date arrives.
 Make certain that the final exam answers are saved on a personal computer in case any issues develop with the Brightspace.
 Technical issues are not an appropriate reason for a late final exam.
 Late final exams are not allowed no matter the reason.

 Grades: The point system is utilized for the Course.
 The benefit of the point system is that every point helps!
-Each section, students will have points for quizzes with additional points from assignments, discussion boards, and other required activities Specifically, students will have 1 Orientation Quiz WORTH 10 points, 14 chapter quizzes WORTH 25 points each, 1 Orientation Discussion Board worth 10 points, 2 Discussion Boards WORTH 45 points each, and 1 Final Exam worth 40 points.
+Each section, students will have points for quizzes with additional points from assignments, discussion boards, and other required activities Specifically, students will have 12 chapter quizzes WORTH 25 points each, 1 Orientation Discussion Board worth 10 points, 2 Discussion Boards WORTH 45 points each, and 1 Final Exam worth 50 points.
 The delineation of the points is as follows: